kodev8/epidashboard-php/README.md

 ----------

 This project serves to create a full-stack dynamic website with PHP, HTML, CSS, JS and MYSQL.
+A working demo can be found at: http://kodev-epita.42web.io/.
+You can log in with the following credentials to test the application:

+- Username: test.admin
+- Password: Test123*

+You can also create your own account and approve it to test the application.

-A working demo can be found at: https://kodev-epita.000webhostapp.com/ The goal of this project is to expand on the previous one.
+The goal of this project is to expand on the previous one.
 As such, the aim was to build a fully functional, responsive website with all the required features.
 These include:

 - Adding, removing, and editing different resources